brandur/sorg/content/drafts/postgres-atomicity.md

 Postgres is entirely designed around the idea of durability, which dictates that even in extreme events like a crash or power loss, committed transactions should stay committed.
-Like many good systems, it uses a write-ahead log (WAL, or often called a "clog", "xlog", or "transaction log" in Postgres lingo) to achieve this durability.
-Every committed change is written and flushed to disk, and even in the event of sudden termination, Postgres can replay what it finds in the WAL to recover any changes that didn't make it into its data files.
+Like many good systems, it uses a _write-ahead log_ (_WAL_, or "xlog") to achieve this durability.
+All changes are witten and flushed to disk, and even in the event of a sudden termination, Postgres can replay what it finds in the WAL to recover any changes that didn't make it into its data files.

 `RecordTransactionCommit` from the snippet above handles getting a change to the WAL: